Mark Shimada

 Vous aimerez peut-être aussi

-Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
-This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
+Join Christy as she faces challenges, from climbing hills to overcoming fears.
+She learns when to "give up" bad habits and not "give in" to fears.
+This story is perfect for practicing "give up" and "give in," and understanding the importance of trying and flexibility!
 Listen to the story’s audio on the Latudio Français Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbes à particule en anglais